phu0ngng/nccl/README.md

 $ make -j src.build NVCC_GENCODE="-gencode=arch=compute_70,code=sm_70"
 ```

-Note: the official builds of NCCL can be downloaded from: https://developer.nvidia.com/nccl
+Note: the official and tested builds of NCCL can be downloaded from: https://developer.nvidia.com/nccl

 ## Install